kaych26/theWeatherGenie/README.md

 ---------------------
 After connecting the API and retrieving the data, I am comfortable that this is a stable API and able to use the data.
 I amy encounter issues doing the following:

  - Creating the storybook component and using it in the react app.
-If running into issue, I will try to use google and online videos.
+If running into issue, will try to use google and online videos.

  - I will take this opportunity to get more familiar with grid styling for the detail page with the sidebar layout.